 - Handicapping horses and the races takes much time, research and intuition.
-Beyond studying past performance charts and horse stats, speed figures, class ratings, tracks and bias, jockey and trainer stats, horse pedigree and even post position (Preakness draw is Wednesday, May 15), a handicapper has to have insight and ability to find various ways to identify horses that are ready to win.
-That’s especially true for the Derby horses that are running in the Preakness with just a two-week recovery.
-You may not have time to study race videos, tracks, surfaces or find horses that had troubled trips in recent races.
+Beyond studying past performance charts and horse stats, speed figures, class ratings, tracks and bias, jockey and trainer stats, horse pedigree and even post position (Preakness draw is Wednesday, Sept.
+30), a handicapper has to have insight and ability to find various ways to identify horses that are ready to win.
+That’s especially true in a ‘normal’ year for the Derby horses that are running in the Preakness with just a two-week recovery.
+But the 2020 races are four weeks apart.
+You can review race videos, tracks, surfaces or find horses that had troubled trips in recent races.
 But it’s important to distill information that can help you identify horses that may offer some value next time out or others in good form or improving that can provide value wagering opportunities.

 - Races and horses should be backed based on positive attributes and not as a result of who’s the best of the worst.
 As you study some of the betting guides and training tools, you’ll become better prepared and equipped to analyze races in a more meaningful way.
 That includes the Preakness Stakes along with the Kentucky Derby and the prep races leading up to the Derby.
 Understanding ‘how’ a horse has run leading up to a race versus the far less important ‘where’ the horse finishes and ‘what’ time he/she completed their recent races will help you become more proficient.

 - Trainer Bob Baffert has won the Preakness a record-tying 7 times (D. Wayne Lucas) including in 2015 with American Pharoah and 2018 with Justify, who both went on to win the Triple Crown.
 Baffert is the trainer for both Authentic and Thousand Words in the 2020 race Preakness.

 Front runners and “need the lead”

 The pace often makes the race, and the Preakness will be no different.
-The horses that “need the lead” include Warriors Charge, while other runners that like to be near the lead and forwardly placed include War of Will, Improbable, Market King, Bodexpress and Anothertwistafate.
+The horses that “need the lead” or will be forwardly placed and pressing the pace include two leading contenders and favorites Authentic and Art Collector.
+They will be joined up front by filly Swiss Skydiver.

 Stalkers ready to pounce

 The Preakness has been dominated in recent years by horses who set or press/stalk the pace, but most of the time those were simply the best horses like Justify, American Pharoah, California Chrome, Big Brown and the filly Rachel Alexandra.
 Exaggerator was able to come from well off a hotly-contested pace to win the 2016 Preakness.
-There is no dominant colt in this Preakness field, and an improving 3-year-old or fresher and talented colt like Art Collector or Thousand Words may be able to pull another Preakness update like Cloud Computing (13-1) in 2017 and Oxbow (15-1) in 2013.
+An improving 3-year-old or fresher and talented colt like Art Collector or Thousand Words may be able to pull another upset, but not at odds like Clould Computing (13/1) in 2017 or Oxbow (15/1) in 2013.

 Preakness Stakes history and results